 Performance Work/ Professional Engagements

 There is no living accommodation immediately adjacent to ISSA, but all new students are offered help and information in seeking private accommodation near the school.
-Those accepted on to the course have the option to sign up to a flat share list where they can buddy up with other students looking for accommodation.
+Those accepted on to the course have the option to sign up to a flat share list.

 Alcohol and Drugs Policy